akmojahid/Learn_python/README.md

 ## About This Repository

-This repository, `learn_pythoh`, is a collection of resources, notes, and code samples that I'm creating as I learn Python.
+This repository, `learn_python`, is a collection of resources, notes, and code samples that I'm creating as I learn Python.
 The name is a playful misspelling of "python" - a reminder that mistakes are part of the learning process!

 ## Curriculum

 I'm following a comprehensive curriculum that covers various aspects of Python programming.
-You can find the full curriculum [here](#).
+You can find the full curriculum [here](./full_curriculam.md).
 The main topics include:

 1. Introduction to Computer Science and Programming
 2. Python Basics